41+ Brand New DeFi Statistics (2023)

 Bitcoin is the world’s most valuable cryptocurrency (CoinMarketCap)

-The most popular cryptocurrency by 24-hour trade value is worth over $90 billion (CoinMarketCap)
+The most popular cryptocurrency by 24-hour trade value is worth nearly $40 billion (CoinMarketCap)

-The second-most valuable cryptocurrency by 24-hour trade volume is Bitcoin at approximately $42 billion.
-Followed by Ethereum at just over $22 billion.
+The second-most valuable cryptocurrency by 24-hour trade volume is Bitcoin at approximately $23.93 billion.
+Followed by Ethereum at $12 billion.

-No other cryptocurrencies posted a 24-hour trade volume of over $10 billion.
-But a further five have a value of over $5 billion.
+In total, 9 cryptocurrencies posted a 24-hour trade volume of over $1 billion.

 The overall cryptocurrency market cap has experienced huge growth over the last five years.